eoswolf/clangen/docs/dev/writing/shortevents.md

 | 4   | Common      |

 !!! tip
-    Unsure what weight your event should have?
+    Unsure what rarity your event should have?
 Think of it this way: if an event of this type were to happen every moon for 10 moons, how often should I see an event like this one?
 Seeing this sort of event for 4/10 moons would mean it's a common event!
 Seeing it just once within those 10 moons would mean it's a very rare event.

 !!! warning
-    When handling death and injury events, be careful not to think of the weighting as "how often should a death/injury occur".
-The event's weight has no affect on whether or not a death/injury occurs!
+    When handling death and injury events, be careful not to think of the rarity as "how often should a death/injury occur".
+The event's rarity has no effect on regardless of whether a death/injury occurs!
 It only affects *how* a cat dies/is injured.
-For injuries it can be helpful to think about it in comparison to the cat's age or status.
+For injuries, it can be helpful to think about it in comparison to the cat's age or status.
 A kit shouldn't be getting mauled over and over, rather they should mostly get some bumps and bruises!
 ***

 ### event_text:str